 Meal Preparation-Physical Distance Lunch by the river

 In addition to our existing food handlers certifications, and sanitation procedures, Sierra South will institute any new food service standards requested.
-We will pre-package sandwiches.
 We will be eating outside on trips.
 We will choose beach locations by the river that will easily allow guests/groups to maintain 6ft physical distance.
 Guides will wear gloves and masks while handing out wrapped sandwiches and canned drinks.
 We will provide hand sanitizer on the lunch table.
 We will serve one raft at a time.
 We already encourage customers to bring their own water bottles.

 In addition to all our guides being certified in First Aid and CPR, each will receive additional training on protocols to follow in case of any health issues that may arise.
 We will stay abreast of any CDC guidelines and institute them as they become available.